-The Master Learning Programme is constructed as a stepwise and progressive whole, which emphasises both the professional academic community and individual specialisation.
+The Master Programme is constructed as a stepwise and progressive whole, which emphasises both the professional academic community and individual specialisation.

 Besides course activities, the first semester, in addition to regular coursework, is focused on a reflexive epistemology through collective forms of learning, particularly through project work.
-The second semester is the semester wherein the student advances his/her competences and skills towards the chosen thematic field.
-The semester is completed as a stay at a university abroad, which can provide the specific skills and competences that the student's thematic choice implies.
+The second semester is the semester wherein the student advances his/her competences and skills either at the University of the Faroes or at a university abroad..
 The third semester is mainly concentrated around "practice learning" or a "phronetikum" in which the purpose is for the student to write an academic report based on a practically relevant and complex problematic in cooperation with an organisation or company.
-In the fourth semester student's write their Master thesis.
+In the fourth semester, students write their Master thesis.